dashjoin/djapp-wot/paper.md

 }
 ```

 The field schemaExpression specifies a JSONata expression to compute the JSON Schema for the form.
 The field "print" specifies the action to perform when the button is pressed.
-We perform two command.
+We perform two commands.
 First, the action is performed.
-The call to the template subrouting helps to handle cases where the inputs are provided as URI variables.
-The call to refresh triggers the UI to redraw itself, getting potentially updated device values in the process, e.g. the water level being lower after a becerage was brewed.
+The call to the template subroutine helps to handle cases where the inputs are provided as URI variables.
+The call to refresh triggers the UI to redraw itself, getting potentially updated device values in the process, e.g. the water level being lower after a beverage was brewed.

 #### Natural Language Commands

 ![image](https://github.com/user-attachments/assets/371fa9d1-1b07-4652-8e3e-236eff1cb050)

-We're taking the form-based invokation a step further by introducing natural language commands.
+We're taking the form-based invocation a step further by introducing natural language commands.
 This feature takes advantage of the structured output mode of modern large language models.
 The following listing shows the configuration of the button widget.
 Rather than displaying a JSON Schema form corresponding to the action inputs, the widget shows a single text input that also allows voice inputs.

 ```
 {